oroszgy/ScriptingLanguagesCourseMaterials/ScriptingLanguagesIntroduction/Exercises/basic_exercises.rst

                 "SAD": 4,
                 "sad": 8
             }
         }

     From this dictionary we have to select the highest probable forms for all words.
-	#.
-Create a script file (``truecase.py``) which contains the truecaser function.
-The input of this function is the name of the model file and the name of the input and output files
-	#.
-Create a run.py which imports the previous two files and do a training and a truecasing.

 5. Regular expressions